miadj7/miladj7.github.io/_posts/Optimistic Rates for Learning with a Smooth Loss.md

 title: Optimistic Rates for Learning with a Smooth Loss
 categories:
 - Learning Theory, High Dimmensional Statistics
+feature_text: |
+  Optimistic Rates for Learning with a Smooth Loss
 ---

 In this blog post i’m going to write about this intresting paper by Nathan Srebro, Karthik Sridharan, Ambuj Tewari